alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

 }
 ```

-It's only nine CSS rules, but it contains a surprising amount of complexity.
+It's only nine CSS properties, but it contains a surprising amount of complexity.
 I had this CSS and I knew it worked, but I didn't really understand it -- and especially the way absolute positioning worked -- until I wrote this post.

 This worked when I wrote it as a standalone snippet, and then I deployed it on this site, and I found a bug.